gomorpheus/morpheus-docs/getting_started/installation/distributed/full/rabbitmq.rst

       rabbitmq-plugins enable rabbitmq_stomp
       rabbitmq-plugins enable rabbitmq_management

 #.
-On Node 1, add required Rabbitmq Policies:
+On Node 1, add the required Rabbitmq Policies.
+The policies will propagate to all nodes.

    .. code-block:: bash